Iran’s FM Abbas Araghchi moves to cement Russia, Qatar ties

 (photo credit: CAITLIN OCHS/REUTERS)

-Iranian Foreign Minister Abbas Araghchi met with his Qatari counterpart on Wednesday, according to Iranian state media.
-The two “met and exchanged views.”
+Iranian Foreign Minister Abbas Araghchi and his Qatari counterpart “met and exchanged views” on Wednesday, Iranian state media reported.

-The meeting follows another important meeting between Araghchi and Mikhail Bogdanov, the Russian president’s Special Representative for West Asia and Africa.
-Together, the meetings illustrate how Iran is positioning itself today – working with Qatar, which is an ally of the US, and Russia, as Moscow has hinted at a major escalation in Ukraine.
+Taken together, the meetings illustrate how Iran is positioning itself by working with Qatar, which is an ally of the US, and Russia, while Moscow has hinted at a major escalation in Ukraine.

-US special envoy Amos Hochstein was in Lebanon on Wednesday to negotiate a ceasefire, as Qatari Deputy Prime Minister Sheikh Mohammed bin Abdulrahman Al Thani and Araghchi, in Tehran, discussed bilateral and regional developments.
+US special envoy Amos Hochstein was in Lebanon on Wednesday to negotiate a ceasefire, while Qatari Deputy Prime Minister Sheikh Mohammed bin Abdulrahman Al Thani and Araghchi met in Tehran to discuss bilateral and regional developments.

 Growing closer